 If your bathroom is largely taken up by a tub or shower, consider upgrading to a shower with full length glass sides.
 The result is cleaner and more modern, and will also make the space look more open.

 If you’re looking for an expert bathroom remodeler here in West Michigan, consider the home construction team at Amber Valley Construction.
 We have the experience and customer service you need to get the bathroom you want, on your schedule, and on your budget too.
-Call us today or request a free quote using the tab above.
+Call us today or request a quote using the tab above.

 We look forward to hearing from you soon!